juicedata/juicefs/docs/en/benchmark/stats_watcher.md

 sidebar_position: 4
 slug: /stats_watcher
 ---
-# JuiceFS Performance Statistics Watcher
+# JuiceFS Performance Statistics Monitor

-JuiceFS pre-defined a lot of monitoring items to show internal performance statistics when the system is running.
-These items are [exposed](../administration/monitoring.md) by Prometheus API.
-However, when diagnosing performace issues, users may want a real-time monitorig tool to know what is actually going on within a certain time.
-Thus, the `stats` command is developed to display selected items every second, similar to the Linux tool `dstat`.
+JuiceFS exposes a lot of [Promethues metrics](../administration/monitoring.md) for monitoring system internal performance.
+However, when diagnosing performance issues in practice, users may need a more real-time monitoring tool to know what is actually going on within a certain time range.
+Thus, we provide a command `stats` to print metrics every second, just like what the Linux command `dstat` does.
 The output is like:

 ![stats_watcher](../images/juicefs_stats_watcher.png)

-By default, this command will monitor the JuiceFS process corresponding to the specified mount point, showing the following items:
+By default, this command will print the following metrics of the JuiceFS process corresponding to the given mount point.

 #### usage